 If you’re mostly camping in the summer with warm temperatures, you don’t really need an insulated sleeping pad unless you head up into the high country where temperatures could dip down below freezing.
 You can save a little money if you’re primarily a fair-weather backpacker or camper and choose an uninsulated sleeping pad.

 On the other hand, with today’s 2018 sleeping pads, the built-in insulation usually only adds a handful of ounces.
 Better yet, if you tend to be a cold sleeper, an insulated sleeping pad will make it seem as if you have a warmer sleeping bag.
 Because insulated sleeping pads offer the best versatility, we tend to recommend them more often.

 The best backpacking sleeping pads tend to weigh about a pound — 16 ounces or so.
 While you can find some ultralight sleeping pads that weigh even less, they tend to be smaller and lighter and are made out of thinner fabrics.
 It’s hard to argue that the very lightest sleeping pad is also the best sleeping pad if it’s too small and you spend too much time worrying about punctures.
 Sometimes the best overall value isn’t the lightest model a manufacturer produces.

 Adding some insulation tends to increase the weight.
-A cushy and insulated air pad that weighs 24 ounces is an excellent compromise for most backpackers — but probably a little heavy for a through hiker who is investing months into putting down hundreds of miles.
+A cushy and insulated air pad that weighs 24 ounces is a reasonable compromise for most backpackers — but a little heavy for a through hiker who is investing months into putting down hundreds of miles.
 When is a heavier sleeping pad worth it?
 When you need a wider, longer version.
 Don’t underestimate the power of a good night’s sleep.